acoustic-content-samples/prod-wch-sdk-ng9/README.md

 ## Publish

-All components are published to http://wats-repob.devlab.ibm.com/ after the build process by the CI pipeline.

-In addition we publish the complete content of the built monorepo as `prod-wch-sdk-ng9` to http://wats-repob.devlab.ibm.com/.
-This step simplifies auditing, change detection and publishing to the global [NPM registry](https://www.npmjs.com/).

 ### Release to Global NPM

-In order to make the packages available to customers they are published to the he global [NPM registry](https://www.npmjs.com/).
+In order to make the packages available to customers they are published to the the global [NPM registry](https://www.npmjs.com/package/ibm-wch-sdk-ng).
 Use the following command to achieve this (note that `npx` is NOT a typo):

 ```bash
 npx prod-wch-sdk-ng9